Xinzhe99/StackMFF-V2/README.md

 - Extraction Code: xxxx

 These are the exact datasets used in our quantitative evaluation and computational efficiency analysis.
 After downloading, please organize the datasets following the structure described in the [Predict Dataset](#predict-dataset) section.

+The `make_datasets` folder contains all the necessary code for processing and splitting the training datasets.
+For depth maps, except for the NYU Depth V2 dataset which uses its own depth maps, all other depth maps are obtained through inference using [Depth Anything V2](https://github.com/LiheYoung/Depth-Anything).

 ## 💻 Usage